fullstorydev/terraform-aws-fullstory-cloud-relay/README.md

 ### With Route 53 Record Creation

-This module will automatically create the DNS records if a value for `route53_zone_name` is provided in reference to an existing Route 53 zone within the same AWS account.
+This module will automatically create the DNS records if a value for `route53_zone_name` is provided in reference to an existing Route 53 zone within hte same AWS account.

 ```hcl
 module "fullstory_relay" {